localmin/NMF/README.md

 You can execute NMF easily on Octave(of course MATLAB).

-Using algorithm is multiplicative update rule on Euclid distance(EU), KL-divergence & IS(Itakura-Saito) divergence criteirions.
+Using algorithm is multiplicative update rule on Euclid distance(EU), KL-divergence & IS(Itakura-Saito) divergence criterions.

 ## Background of NMF

-You should read the following ariticles.
+You should read the following articles.

 * NMF:
 [http://www.nature.com/nature/journal/v401/n6755/abs/401788a0.html](http://www.nature.com/nature/journal/v401/n6755/abs/401788a0.html)